mcgill-csus/mcgill-csus-docs/constitution/body.md

 3. The Referendum shall be considered valid only if a minimum of 15% CSUS members vote.

-4. Referendua are passed by a majority of votership.
+4. Referenda are passed by a majority of votership.

 5. Referenda overrule decisions by council or by general assembly.